12 Powerful Communication Strategies to Boost Results

 - Timeline: We’ll kick things off next Monday and aim to have the initial designs ready for review in 3 weeks.

-- Budget: The total cost for phase 1 is Β£12,500, which includes the site architecture, visual design, and CMS integration.
+- Budget: The total cost for phase 1 is £12,500, including site architecture, visual design, and CMS integration.

 - Next Steps: I’ll send over the project contract for your review.
 Once that’s signed, we can start finalising the sitemap and wireframes.